mikenorthorp/twitterthing/README.md

 The app can be customized in the code to pull from other Timelines, as well as the number of tweets increased (although rate limiting / general limits may prevent this from going too high).

 ### Design
 The view is styled using lightning design systems to make it look fancy.
 It displays them in a feed item view.
+Responsive too.

 ### Front end choice
 Front end was built on Visualforce instead of lightning just due to personal preference, but should be able to be ported to lightning fairly easily.
 Although the app will currently work in both lightning and classic on the Salesforce platform.